Septic Services in Richmond, TX

 Aging Systems and Rural Properties

 Richmond has a high concentration of septic systems installed in the 1970s and 1980s, well before current standards took effect.
-Those systems are now 40-50 years old.
-While the EPA notes that concrete tanks can last 50 years or more, drain fields older than 25-30 years often experience reduced capacity as the natural biomat thickens.
-The baffles, piping, and distribution boxes from that era are showing their age.
+Those systems are now 40-50 years old, and the concrete tanks, baffles, and distribution boxes from that era are showing their age.

 The most common problems in these older systems are failed concrete baffles that have corroded from sewer gases inside the tank, deteriorating clay or cast-iron piping, and collapsed distribution boxes.
 About 60% of distribution boxes from the 1980s and 1990s are in poor condition.
 Many older Richmond properties also have buried tank lids with no risers, making routine pumping harder and more expensive.
 If you haven't had your system inspected in the last few years and your home was built before 1990, it's worth scheduling one.